By Maya Johnson

 From a small town in Queensland to the big smoke, Shelly Horton has climbed the ladder as an ABC crime reporter to a renowned media entrepreneur.

-And she’s sharing her journalism journey at the third national Women In Media conference at Bond University on September 13.
+And she’s sharing her journalism journey at the third national Women In Media conference at Bond University.

 ShellShocked Media is a video production company specialising in presentation and media training.